rcarver/composable-presents/README.md

 }
 ```

-The `presents` higher-order reducer provides a `Presenter` which performs
+The `presents` higher-order reducer takes a `Presenter` which performs
 actions when the state is presented and dismissed.
 A `Presenter` can be
-derived from a `Reducer` in most cases.
+derived from a `Reducer` in many cases.

 ```swift
 Reducer { state, action, environment in